Yates v. United States (2015): Background

-Petitioner John L. Yates, a commercial fisherman, was operating in the Gulf of Mexico when a federal agent conducted an offshore inspection and found that the ship's catch had undersized red grouper, in violation of United States federal conservation regulations.
-The federal agent instructed Captain Yates to keep the undersized fish segregated; Yates instructed his crew to throw the undersized fish overboard, resulting in Yates being charged under 18 United States Code §1519.
+Petitioner John L. Yates, a commercial fisherman, was operating in the Gulf of Mexico when a federal agent conducted an offshore inspection and found that the ship's catch had 72 undersized red grouper, in violation of United States federal conservation regulations.
+The federal agent instructed Captain Yates to keep the undersized fish segregated.
+The agent measured the fish again at port the next day, and found that 69 red grouper were undersized instead of 72.
+A crew member said that Yates instructed his crew to throw the undersized fish overboard, resulting in Yates being charged under 18 United States Code §1519.

 This provision, originating from the Sarbanes-Oxley Act of 2002, states that a person may be fined or imprisoned for up to 20 years if the person "knowingly alters, destroys, mutilates, conceals, covers up, falsifies, or makes a false entry in any record, document, or tangible object with the intent to impede, obstruct, or influence" a federal investigation.

 At trial, Yates sought an acquittal for the §1519 charge arguing that fish were not tangible objects related to record-keeping.
 The District Court denied the acquittal motion.
 Yates was found guilty by a jury of violating §1519 and sentenced to 30 days' imprisonment.
 The United States Court of Appeals for the Eleventh Circuit affirmed the conviction, holding that fish have a physical form and are therefore a tangible object under a dictionary definition.

+Yates' attorney, now-federal judge John Badalamenti, petitioned for a writ of certiorari, which the Supreme Court granted.

 Opinion of the Court

 Associate Justice Ruth Bader Ginsburg authored the plurality opinion, joined by Chief Justice John Roberts and Justices Stephen Breyer and Sonia Sotomayor, holding that "within §1519's compass," a tangible object is "one used to record or preserve information."

 Among other things, the plurality relied upon traditional canons of statutory construction including the canons noscitur a sociis ("a word is known by the company it keeps") and ejusdem generis ("general words following a list of specific words should usually be read in light of those specific words"), as well as the section's enactment as part of a statute dealing with financial fraud and its location within title 18.

 Associate Justice Samuel Alito filed a separate opinion concurring in the judgment.